 In the 21st century, we know a decent amount about astronomy.
-There’s plenty of phenomena still shrouded in mystery — that’s what keeps it exciting! — but we’ve explored a decent amount of our corner of the universe.
-The words we use to describe space, however, come from way before we had this understanding.
-Despite being a field we consider incredibly scientific, astronomy is filled with words that allude to Roman mythology, archaic terms and ancient misconceptions.
-We explored 10 of our favorite space name origins to find out how our ancestors named the sky.
+There’s plenty of phenomena still shrouded in mystery — that’s what keeps it exciting! — but we’ve explored a decent amount of our own cosmic stomping ground.
+The words we use to describe space, however, come from long ago — from way before we had this understanding.
+Despite being an incredibly scientific field, astronomy is filled with words that allude to Roman mythology, archaic terms and ancient misconceptions.
+We explored 10 of our favorite space words to find out how our ancestors named the sky.

 Comets are balls of ice and rock left over from the formation of planets billions of years ago.
 They often have long tails that trail behind them, which is caused by their ice melting as they pass by stars (this is not the same as shooting stars, which we will discuss later).
 Comets have been observed for thousands of years, but their name comes from the Greek word komē, which means “long hair.”
 The Greeks called these rocks komētēs because their tails looked like long strands of hair in the sky.

 Constellations are the shapes that humans have discerned out of the stars that dot the sky.
 Various societies have created their own constellations, but the ancient Greeks named most of the constellations we know today (though they may have ripped them off from earlier civilizations).
 The word “constellation” itself, however, comes from Latin.
 It combines the prefix com, meaning “together,” with stellare, the past participle of “to shine,” which itself derives from stella (“star”).